EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I finished the second week in the coursera React course it was about React Routers.
 I loved routers and I thought I did understood them very well, but I am having a lot of errors ... may be it is because am tired, will fix them tommorow and submit my second assignment as well.

 **Thoughts**: Do NOt STOP!!

+### Day 26: July 29, Wednesday, 2020

+**Today's Progress**: Today I submitted the second week assignment in the coursera React course it was about React Routers.
+It required some googling around about routers and router doms and SPA's

+**Thoughts**: SPA is not really a SPA.